Switching Modes on the Hummingbird

 2. Plug in your Hummingbird and then run the Hummingbird Firmware Burner application.
 You should see the following:

-3. Select one of the four firmware options:
+3. Select one of the five firmware options:

-- Switch to Hummingbird USB-Tethered Firmware: This is the option that you should use with the CREATE Lab Visual Programmer, Scratch, Snap!, and other languages that require the Hummingbird to be tethered, or attached to the computer with the USB cable.
+- Hummingbird Firmware for USB: This is the option that you should use with the CREATE Lab Visual Programmer, Scratch, Snap!, and other languages that require the Hummingbird to be tethered, or attached to the computer with the USB cable.

-- Switch to Arduino Ready Firmware: This is the option that you should use to write programs in the Arduino programming language.
+- Hummingbird Firmware Burner for Arduino and Ardublock: This is the option that you should use to write programs in the Arduino and Ardublock programming languages.
 The Hummingbird will need to be tethered to the computer when you upload a program.
 After you upload a program, you can disconnect the Hummingbird from the computer, and it will continue to run the program.

 - Upload Custom Firmware (Advanced Option): This option will enable you to upload your own custom firmware.

-For example, to switch the Hummingbird into bluetooth-ready mode, you should select the third option.
+For example, to switch the Hummingbird into the correct mode for the Bluetooth 2.0 adapter, you should select the second option.